oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/mass-action.rst

                    icon:         trash-o
                    acl_resource: oro_user_user_delete

-Empty checkboxes and the `trash` icon will then be displayed in every grid row.
+Empty checkboxes and the `trash` icon will be displayed in every grid row.
 By clicking it, you can delete a single current row.
-A button with label `...` is displayed on right side of the grid header.
-By click on it, the `Delete` mass action button appears.
+A button labeled `...` is displayed on the right side of the grid header.
+By clicking on it, the `Delete` mass action button appears.
 Check every necessary row manually or use the checkbox in the header and click `Delete` to perform the mass action.

 If you wish to disable a mass action, specify the following: